debashish05/Fake-News-Detection/README.md

 #### Training and Evaluation

 scripts/train_verdict_predictor, scripts/evaluate_verdict_predictor is used from baseline for FEVEROUS data.
 It is modified to used for our format.

+#### data

+All the data collected, cleaned data with claim, evidence, verdict is in data folder.